ifelse-codes/ifelse/content/posts/how-save-select-query-result-as-csv-mysql.md

 We will use it to save select query result to a `csv`  file.

+the following code snippet will save the query result to a file `output.cs`.

 ```
 SELECT * FROM POST
 INTO OUTFILE '/var/lib/mysql-files/output.csv'